MicrosoftDocs/azure-docs/articles/aks/istio-upgrade.md

 ### Minor version upgrades with the ingress gateway

-If you're currently using [Istio ingress gateways](./istio-deploy-ingress.md) and are performing a [minor version upgrade](#minor-version-upgrade), keep in mind that Istio ingress gateway Pods / Deployments are deployed per-revision.
-However, we provide a single LoadBalancer Service across all ingress gateway Pods over multiple revisions, so the external/internal IP address of the ingress gateways will not change throughout the course of an upgrade.
+If you're currently using [Istio ingress gateways](./istio-deploy-ingress.md) and are performing a minor version upgrade, keep in mind that Istio ingress gateway pods / deployments are deployed per-revision.
+However, we provide a single LoadBalancer service across all ingress gateway pods over multiple revisions, so the external/internal IP address of the ingress gateways will not change throughout the course of an upgrade.

-Thus, if multiple control plane revisions are installed in their cluster, keep in mind that you may need to troubleshoot multiple ingress gateway Pods across both revisions.
+Thus, if multiple control plane revisions are installed in your cluster, keep in mind that you may need to troubleshoot multiple ingress gateway pods across both revisions.

 ## Patch version upgrade